Make Sure To Charge Your Vibrator — Venus Is In Taurus

-Venus, the Planet of Love, is about to head into one of its favourite signs — dependable, hardworking Taurus.
-From April 14 until May 8, we'll be getting some new, refreshing energy, prompting us to soak in the luxuries of life and put ourselves first.
+Venus, the Planet of Love, is about to head into one of its favorite signs — dependable, hardworking Taurus.
+From 14th April until 8th May, we'll be getting some new, refreshing energy, prompting us to soak in the luxuries of life and put ourselves first.

 "Venus is at home in the sign of the Bull, as it is one of the two signs it naturally rules," explains Narayana Montúfar, senior astrologer for Astrology.com.
 "In this earthy territory, Venus can work at her best and bestow gifts our way, making the next few weeks some of the best of the year for romance, flirting, and even practicing self-love as well."
 This positive transit will have all of us focusing on love, money, and relationships, so prepare for good things to come in those specific areas of life.